 Contaminant fate and transport modeling represents the fifth step in the fate and transport screening and evaluation process (Figure 6-2).
 SESOIL modeling was performed for chemicals identified as initial CMCOPCs from the soil screening analysis presented in Section 6.3 and summarized in Table 6-1.
 SESOIL modeling was performed to predict chemical concentrations in the leachate immediately beneath the selected source areas and just above the water table.
-If the predicted maximum leachate concentration of an initial CMCOPC was higher than the facility-wide background concentration and the lowest risk-based screening value (Resident Receptor Adult FWCUG, MCL, or RSL), the CMCOPC was further evaluated using the Analytical Transient 1-, 2-, 3-Dimensional (AT123D) model to predict future maximum concentrations in groundwater beneath the source, as well as at downgradient receptor locations, if applicable.
+If the predicted maximum leachate concentration of an initial CMCOPC was higher than the facility-wide background concentration and the lowest risk-based screening value (Resident Receptor Adult FWCUG, MCL, or RSL), it was identified as a final CMCOPC and was further evaluated using the Analytical Transient 1-, 2-, 3-Dimensional (AT123D) model to predict future maximum concentrations in groundwater beneath the source, as well as at downgradient receptor locations, if applicable.
 The downgradient receptor location (if required) is the closest surface water body feature downgradient of the source areas that is connected to the groundwater.
-The predicted CMCOPC concentrations in groundwater beneath the source were compared to groundwater monitoring results for the AOC (if available) to validate modeling results and provide WOE for identifying or eliminating CMCOCs.
+If the AT123D predicted maximum concentration in groundwater beneath the source was higher than its facility-wide background concentration and the lowest risk-based screening value (i.e., Resident Receptor Adult FWCUG, MCL, or RSL), the chemical was retained as a CMCOC for WOE discussion including a comparison to groundwater monitoring results for the AOC (if available).